sigmavirus24/salesforceid/README.markdown

 Identifiers.
 Specifically it enables converting identifiers between 15 character (case-sensitive) and 18 character (case-insensitive) versions.

-This library lazily parses a Salesforce identifier for the user and provides other convenience methods for handling portions of the identifier.
+This library parses a Salesforce identifier for the user and provides some convenience methods for handling interactions with the identifier.

 ## Examples